AletteXin/FlaskPython_QultureandArt/README.md

 # Overview

 Qulture & Art is a user-generated platform designed and coded in Flask-Python by AletteXin.
-Includes implementation of OAuth, payment gateway, and a backend server hosted on AWS.
+Includes implementation of Google OAuth, a payment gateway, and a backend server hosted on AWS.
 Live demo: https://infinite-cliffs-09410.herokuapp.com/

 # Flask Template